voxsim/knowledge/public-speaking/how-to-present.md

 For me, I tend to keep these outlines very short and high-level.
 I usually don’t get much further than three tiers: top tier is the slide introduction to the section, the second bullet level is a slide and large point inside that section, and the third level of bullets tend to translate to multiple slides supporting the #2 level of points.

-## Keep focus small
+## Keep focus small and focus on audience
-Small subject that you know; avoid things that you don't know
+Small subject that you know; avoid things that you don't know and you should focus on audience, not on you: Help others do better.

-## The Oral Tradition
+## Entertainment
 The dirty secret about public speaking is that at the end of the day, it’s just entertainment.
 You hold the audience captive for twenty minutes, forty minutes, an hour, whatever.
 They’re yours.
 They’re looking for you to entertain them.